Coiling (pottery): North America

 The coiling technique can be observed in Native American pottery.
 There is evidence of usage by the Catawba, Cherokee, and Pamunkey people.

 The Catawba people utilized two specific sub-techniques of coiling: "ring" and "circuit."
 The primary difference between these two sub-techniques is whether or not the coil is closed prior to its attachment to the base, or previous coils.

-The pottery of ancient Cherokee people, dating back to 1400 C.E., differs from that of the Catawba in the application of coils.
+The pottery of ancient Cherokee people, dating back to 1400 CE, differs from that of the Catawba in the application of coils.
 Rather than building up one layer at a time, a long coil is formed and wound around until the desired size and shape is reached.
 Tools used to smooth coils together were shells and quartz rocks.
 This style is modeled in the modern day pottery of the Iroquois people.
 To begin, potters build a pinch pot as the base of a vessel and proceed to add long, overlapping coils to build the vessel up in strength, shape, and size.
 The coils are blended by hand.
 For decoration, modern Iroquois potters use only their hands, a wooden paddle, and a small stick.